Love is Blind: Building Brand Loyalty

 The neurologist Donald Calne sums it up best: “The essential difference between emotion and reason is that emotion leads to action while reason leads to conclusions.”

-This is usually a lean in moment in the workshop where the skeptical participant’s arms unfold and there is a new-found eagerness to give this branding stuff a deeper look.
+This is usually a workshop where the skeptical participant’s arms unfold and there is a new-found eagerness to give this branding stuff a deeper look.
 This simple exercise can be a very eye-opening experience, especially for brand loyalists who believe they could pick out their cola over all other sodas any day.
 When they are confronted with the truth, that they are more loyal to the brand than they are the product, it makes them take a second look.
 Here are three truths you need to know if your desire is to build a brand that converts customers into loyal brand evangelists:

 IT’S NOT ABOUT YOUR PRODUCT OR SERVICE